-Freud's View On Resistance
+Freud's View Of Resistance

-Freud theorized that resistance was a sign that some past trauma was hidden in the subconscious , which needed to be revealed and dealt with in the present.
-In Freud's view, if the hidden distress could be uncovered, catharsis could happen; this in turn would allow the person to experience emotional healing and more control over their present behavior.
+Freud theorized that resistance was a sign of some past trauma hidden in the subconscious that needed to be revealed and addressed in the present.
+In Freud's view, this catharsis would allow the person to experience emotional healing and find more significant control over their behavior.

 Resistance In Modern Psychology